matthewwardrop/mensor/docs/quickstart.rst

     This documentation is incomplete on this point, and will be extended once this component of mensor solidifies.

-Evaluating measures from the MeasureRegistry
+Evaluating measures from the MetaMeasureProvider
 --------------------------------------------

 While it is nice that you can directly evaluate measure from a single